PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 - One of ``no``, ``dnssec``, ``yes``, String
 - Default: ``dnssec``

-The type of :rfc:`8020` handling of cached NXDOMAIN responses.
+The type of :rfc:`8020` handling using cached NXDOMAIN responses.
 This RFC specifies that NXDOMAIN means that the DNS tree under the denied name MUST be empty.
 When an NXDOMAIN exists in the cache for a shorter name than the qname, no lookup is done and an NXDOMAIN is sent to the client.